P&O UK (P&O Cruises)

 History - construction and ownership

 P&O Cruises is a subsidiary company and two brands owned by Carnival Corporation - P&O UK and P&O Australia.
 In 2000, P&O Cruises became subsidiary of P&O Princess Cruises, which in 2003 merged with Carnival Corporation.
-P and O is the world's oldest cruise company, starting passenger shipping operations in 1822 on the routes connecting England with Iberia.
+P and O is the world's oldest cruise company, starting passenger shipping operations in 1822 on the routes connecting England with Iberia (Portugal and Spain).

-Iona and Arvia ships are from the Carnival Corporation's Excellence Class (aka "Helios", and "Carnival XL").
-The vessel design was developed in collaboration with renowned maritime companies and interior design firms, including Meyer Werft (German shipbuilder), Jestico+Whiles (London-based hospitality design studio), Richmond International (London-based hotel architecture), Partner Ship Design (Hamburg-based maritime architecture specialist with several Carnival Corporation projects - including AIDA, Costa, P&O, Carnival).
+P&O Arvia and Iona ships are from the Carnival Corporation's Excellence Class (aka "Helios" and "Carnival XL").
+The vessel design was developed in collaboration with renowned maritime companies and interior design firms, including Meyer Werft (German shipbuilder), Jestico+Whiles (London-based hospitality design studio), Richmond International (London-based hotel architecture), Partner Ship Design (Hamburg-based maritime architecture specialist with several Carnival Corporation projects - including AIDA, Costa, P&O, CCL-Carnival).

 For cruise liner's hotel facilities and amenities were contracted the companies Richmond International (London UK), The Four Seasons Moscow, Langham Hotel, and Sandy Lane Hotel (Barbados).
 Passenger cabins were designed by Partner Ship Design (Hamburg Germany).
 The ship also introduces the fleet's first "Conservation Mini-Suite" cabin category.
 The stateroom features a separate, conservatory-style area as a cabin extension.
 Offering more flexibility, this lounge room is furnished with an L-shaped sofa and can be left open or closed off.
 The conservatory opens out fully and leads directly onto the suite's balcony.
 It also can be used for private parties and celebrations with an in-cabin beverage service by a dedicated butler.